fringefilmsoz/SIP/Relay-interface.md

 ### Astro Gerard has contributed an excellent plugin that allows for a large number is stations to be easily and inexpensively added to SIP.

 ### It is called "pcf857x_plugin" and is available from the SIP plugins repo through SIP's plugin manager page.
-It used i2c and requires SIP to be running under Python 3.
+It uses i2c and requires SIP to be running under Python 3.

 ### Gerard is keen to receive user feedback on his plugin so please post here with any comments.